 Fair warning: this recipe is time-consuming!
 But, a lot of the cooking time is hands-off, so get all your other home and kitchen tasks done while you’re babysitting your pot of fresh, lush ketchup.

 Another fair warning: for canning newbies, it might seem overwhelming.
 And ketchup is definitely not the easiest beginner food for someone new to canning.
 But, once you learn the basics of water bath canning preservation, homemade ketchup won’t seem daunting at all!
 I learned a lot from my first time making and canning ketchup, and I can’t wait to make another batch (with some improved techniques) at the end of summer!

 You’ll need a lot of tomatoes for this!
 It’s probably ideal to make this recipe in late summer when the tomatoes are plentiful and cheaper (or your garden is producing heavily).

 It’s important to note that you can’t just can any ketchup recipe!
 Healthy, safe canning is a science, and you should use a reputable source for canning recipes.
-If you haven’t made ketchup before, maybe start with a simpler recipe (one that uses tomato paste as the base) that can give you a sense of the flavor possibilities.
+If you haven’t made ketchup before, you could start with a simpler recipe (one that uses tomato paste as the base) that might give you a sense of the flavor possibilities.